elephantscale/python-labs/packaging/basic-module/README.md

 ## Step 3: Alter path

-What happens if our python module needs to be invoked from somewhere else?
+What happens if our Python module needs to be invoked from somewhere else?

 First, let's get our present working directory (PWD).
 On Linux/Mac, you can type the following: